magovansh9/Portfolio/README.md

 ## React

+- Use console.logs directly in JSX to identify issue
+- Use ReactToolTip to highlight components
+- When working with specific packages and dependencies, one cannot necessarily style them.
+Written CSS does not hold a higher precedence to the default styling eg: React Tooltip.
+To overcome this, add !important to the end of every CSS property (not recommended, but necessary as per use case)
+- Add a line between external and internal imports

 ### Higher Order Components

 - Components that are present on every page of a website.
 Eliminate redundancy professionaly and creatively by using higher-order components.

 - Use HOC to wrap smaller components that share similar functionalities

+- App wrap for social icon and navigations dots.
+Motion wrap for wrapping every component in a framer motion div in order to achieve appropriate animations for every section.

 ## SCSS